mypreview/woo-additional-terms/readme.txt

 3. Validation error notice appears if the checkbox is not checked.

 == Changelog ==
+= 1.3.5 =
+* Compatibility with WordPress 6.0
+* Compatibility with WooCommerce 6.9

 = 1.3.4 =
 * Compatibility with WordPress 5.6
 * Compatibility with WooCommerce 4.8